Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Introduction

 \section{Introduction}

 We consider two reduction techniques, facial and symmetry reduction, for semidefinite programming, \SDPp.
 We see that the exposing vector approach for \textdef{facial reduction, \FRp}, moves naturally onto the \textdef{symmetry reduction, \SRp}.
 We show that the combination of the two reductions fits surprisingly well in an alternating direction method of multipliers, \ADMMp, approach.
-In fact, this allows for simply adding on nonnegativity constraints and solving the doubly nonnegative, \DNN, relaxation of many classes of hard combinatorial problems.
-The combination of facial and symmetry reduction leads to a significant improvement in both numerical stability and running time for both the \ADMM and interior point approaches.
-We test our method on various \DNN relaxations of hard combinatorial problems including quadratic assignment problems (\QAPp) with sizes of more than $n=500$.
-Note that the order of the symmetric matrix variable in the \SDP relaxation of the \QAP with $n=500$ is $250,000$; this yields approximately $625\times 10^8$ nonnegatively constrained variables in the semidefinite constrained matrix.
+In fact, the combination of \FR and \SR makes possible solving the doubly nonnegative, \DNN, relaxations of many classes of hard combinatorial problems by using \ADMMp.
+The combination of facial and symmetry reduction also leads to a significant improvement in both numerical stability and running time for both the \ADMM and interior point approaches.
+We test our method on various \DNN relaxations of hard combinatorial problems including quadratic assignment problems (\QAPp) with sizes of more than $n=500$, see Table \ref{table:mittlem}.
+Note that the order of the symmetric matrix variable in the \SDP relaxation of the \QAP with $n=500$, before applying the reduction techniques, is $250,000$.
+This yields approximately $625\times 10^8$ nonnegatively constrained variables in the semidefinite constrained matrix of the original, not reduced, problem formulation.
 Semidefinite programming can be viewed as an extension of linear programming where the nonnegative orthant is replaced by the cone of positive semidefinite matrices.
 Although there are many algorithms for solving semidefinite programs, they currently do not scale well and often do not provide high accuracy solutions.
 An early method for exploiting sparsity and reducing problem size was based on recognizing a chordal pattern in the matrices forming the \SDPp, see e.g.,~\cite{FuFuKoNa:97a,kungurtsev2018two}, and the survey~\cite{VandenbergeAndersen:15}.
-A more recent technique is that of symmetry reduction, a methodology, pioneered by Schrijver~\cite{schrijver1979comparison}, that exploits symmetries in the data matrices that allows for the problem size to be reduced, often significantly.
+Another technique is that of symmetry reduction, a methodology, pioneered by Schrijver~\cite{schrijver1979comparison}, that exploits symmetries in the data matrices that allows for the problem size to be reduced, often significantly.
 More details and surveys for \SR are available in \cite{MR2894697,MR2894695}

 Without loss of generality, we consider the case where the primal problem has a finite optimal value.
 Then for linear programming, strong duality holds for both the primal and the dual problems.
 But, this is \emph{not} the case for \SDPp, where the primal and/or the dual can be unattained, and one can even have a positive \emph{duality gap} between the primal and dual optimal values.
 The usual constraint qualification to guarantee strong duality is the Slater condition, strict feasibility.
 Failure of the Slater condition may lead to theoretical and numerical problems when solving the \SDPp.
 Facial reduction, \FRp, introduced by Borwein and Wolkowicz~\cite{bw1,bw2,bw3}, addresses this issue by projecting the \textdef{minimal face} of the \SDP into a lower dimensional space.
 The literature for the theory and applications for \FR is large.
 For a recent survey and theses see~\cite{DrusWolk:16,permenter2017reduction,Sremac:2019}.